Peripli/specification/api.md

 ### Listing Service Bindings

 Listing `service bindings` MUST comply with [listing all resource entities of a resource type](#listing-all-resource-entities-of-a-resource-type).

+The Service Manager MAY choose to provide cached data and not to [fetch the data from the upstream brokers](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#fetching-a-service-binding).

 #### Route